You’ll often hear that water is crucial because it’s the main ingredient of a good cup of coffee.

 5: WATER RECIPES

-Some common ingredients, such as Epsom salt (magnesium) and baking soda (bicarbonate) – can be bought in most supermarkets or health food stores.
+Basic ingredients like Epsom salt (magnesium sulfate) and baking soda (sodium bicarbonate) are readily available in most supermarkets or health food stores.

-- Espresso water: The basic recipe for “rpavlis” water has become a go-to among home espresso lovers all over the world.
-It doesn’t cause any scale and the high levels of alkalinity helps to tame an acidic espresso shot.
+The basic recipe for “rpavlis” water has become a go-to among home espresso lovers worldwide.
+It’s named after the late chemistry professor and coffee aficionado Robert Pavlis.
+It doesn’t cause any scale since there’s no general hardness, and its alkalinity helps to tame an acidic espresso shot.

 - Water: 1 liter of distilled or reverse osmosis water